MCUdude/MajorCore/README.md

 | **LTO enabled** | 286 bytes     | 766 bytes | 916 bytes  | 3172 bytes      |
 | **LTO disabled**| 302 bytes     | 908 bytes | 1088 bytes | 3732 bytes      |
 | **Reduction**   | 5.3%          | 16.9%     | 15.8%      | 15.0%           |

-##Pinout
-Since there are no standarized Arduino pinout for the ATmega8515 and ATmega162, I had to create my own.
-I'm working on a pinout diagram, but for now you can find the pinout in the [pins_arduino.h](https://github.com/MCUdude/MajorCore/blob/master/avr/variants/standard/pins_arduino.h) file.

 ##Write to own flash